Here's why the risk of a nuclear accident in Ukraine has 'significantly increased'

 A backup line was disconnected two days later due to a fire on the site.
 In a press conference shortly after returning from Zaporizhzhia, Grossi told reporters that he believed the power lines were being deliberately targeted:

-"It is clear that those who have these military aims know very well... to hit where it hurts so that the plant becomes very, very problematic," he told reporters shortly after returning from the plant.
+"It is clear that those who have these military aims know very well... to hit where it hurts so that the plant becomes very, very problematic," he said.

 Zaporizhzhia has been making its own power, but that's a limited solution